rhyslwells/rhyslwells/README.md

 I'm Rhys Wells, a Data Scientist who transitioned into the field after completing my PhD.
 My current projects focus on data science and engineering topics.

-To create and organise my work, I rely on my "Second Brain", in the form of the [Data Archive](https://rhyslwells.github.io/Data-Archive/).
-This is where I manage all of this knowledge.
+To create and organise my work, I rely on my [Data Archive](https://rhyslwells.github.io/Data-Archive/), where I manage all of this knowledge.
 In the Data Archive, I use a question driven approach guided by curiosity.
 This evolving resource allows for interactive and contextual exploration.

 My [Blog](https://rhyslwells.github.io/) shares formalised investigations and advice I wish I had known earlier in my career.
 I hope it helps others on their own journey.